-Fig. 5.18 depicts the calculated hydrogen production in comparison to the experiment and results achieved with ATHLET-CD 3.3.1.
-The total generation amounts to 93.3 g, overestimating the experimental value, especially stronger than with ATHLET-CD 3.3.1.
+Fig. 5.18 depicts the calculated hydrogen production in comparison to the experiment and results achieved with ATHLET-CD 3.5.
+The total generation amounts about 93 g, overestimating the experimental value.
 For this case the improved oxidation model leads to stronger hydrogen generation by the ECORE (incl. melt oxidation) and HECU objects.
 About 58 % thereof (54.5 g) were produced in the bundle region, including the contribution of the B4C oxidation (18.1 g) and of the oxidation of the metallic melt (12.0 g).
 The experimental values available are not sufficient to validate the B4C oxidation modelling.
-However, only with consideration of B4C oxidation it is possible to reproduce the temperature escalation at the end of the heat-up phase and to obtain a good agreement with respect to the total hydrogen production (cp. also /BAL 17/).
+However, only with consideration of B4C oxidation it is possible to reproduce the temperature escalation at the end of the heat-up phase and to obtain a good agreement with respect to the total hydrogen production (see also /BAL 17/).